What is ISP Maximum Speed Limit Throttling?

 Although the Apple iPhone is a powerful smartphone, it is still vulnerable to network throttling from the ISP side.
 Our recommended solution is to have a VPN always in handy for their multiple benefits including keeping you anonymous online, keeping your data & activity secure and bypassing throttling to name a few.

-Once under the VPN’s protection all your online requests & activities passes through the secure VPN tunnel ensuring that even the ISP can’t see anything.
+Once under the VPN’s protection, all your online requests & activities pass through the secure VPN tunnel ensuring that even the ISP can’t see anything.
 All the ISP will see is a connection to a server based in another country.
 Most throttling is generally conducted by ISPs over user connections that regularly stream video, play online games and download large size media.

 To bypass throttling on your iPhone:

 - Signup to a VPN service

 - Download the VPN provider’s iOS app for iPhone or configure manually

 - Sign in to the app with login credentials